ALL SOULS

 From 2005 – 2024, Mountain View Cemetery invited the public to come and remember their dead, in an atmosphere of contemplative beauty, whether buried at Cemetery or not.
 As a non-denominational sacred event, All Souls offered an opportunity for people to share their own customs and experiences, and create their own traditions.

-In 2024, Mountain View Cemetery and The City of Vancouver decided to end the All Souls event.
-Their stated plan was to “ take time to review our protocols for supporting artist-led sacred events.
+After 20 years, Mountain View Cemetery – under the direction of the City of Vancouver – has decided to end its relationship with All Souls and the founding artists.
+In a statement they pledged to “ take time to review our protocols for supporting artist-led sacred events.”

 About All Souls